Effective Date: January 19, 2023

 We use the information we collect to operate our business and to improve your experiences.
 Below are some examples of such uses:

 Certain information we collect through our Services is subject to legal restrictions on sharing.
-Please see our CPNI Privacy section for more information.
+Please see the "Customer Proprietary Network Information (CPNI)” section for more information.
 When the law allows, we may share the information we collect:

 When you use our voice services, we may also disclose information about you, such as your name and phone number, to third parties through call-identifying features, like Caller ID.
 Additionally, for voice services, we may be required by law to share your name, address, and phone number with third parties like directory assistance providers and emergency service providers.
 You can block or limit some of this sharing.
 Please review your options below in the “Your privacy choices” section.